Krisell/Static-HTML-Generator/README.md

 If you would like to modify the code, this is the build process:
 1. Clone the repository
 2. Install npm dev-dependencies using `npm install` from the project folder.
-3. Run tests with `npm test`
+3. Optional: Run tests with `npm test`
-4. Build with `npm run development` or `npm run production`.
+4. Build with `npm run development` or `npm run production` (which also minifies the code).
 This generates the `dist/generator.js`-file that may be used in an HTML-project (i.e. the course assignment).

 # Contributions